Phalcode/gamevault-docs/docs/advanced-usage/early-access-program.md

 1. Wait for the early access phase to start.
 2. Start the app and accept early access update.
 3. Restart the App and check the version in the settings.
-If it contains `EA`, you're on the early-access channel.
+If it contains `EA` or `Early Access`, you're on the early-access channel.

 ### How to return to a stable version?